Here are some of the studies I've worked on.

 (Cerebral Cortex, 2024)

-Summary: This study shows that prefrontal tDCS enhances the transfer of training benefits to new tasks by increasing the similarity of neural representations between tasks.
+Summary: This study shows that prefrontal cortex brain stimulation enhances the transfer of training benefits to new tasks by increasing the similarity of neural representations between tasks.

 Neurochemical Predictors of Generalised Learning Induced by Brain Stimulation and Training